Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Application: International Law and Audience Costs

-The CCM estimates are presented in bold in Table \ref{tab:ccmresults}.
+Table \ref{tab:ccmresults} presents the causal mediation results, including the estimates of each treatment's mediation effect transmitted via the morality mechanism as well as the CCM effects.
+Note that the individual $\widehat{ACME}$ estimates should not be interpreted at face value themselves as they are used specifically as inputs for the CCM estimators and are likely to be individually biased and inconsistent.
+In contrast, under the assumptions presented in this study, the CCM estimates (presented in bold) can be interpreted.
 Given the large sample size, these estimates were obtained using the simple estimators,\footnote{The finite-sample adjusted estimates are virtually identical, as should be expected given the sample size.
 For instance, the adjusted estimate of $\frac{\widehat{ACME}_2}{\widehat{ACME}_1}$ for the Disapproval dependent variable is 1.533, and the adjusted estimate of $\frac{\widehat{ACMET}_2}{\widehat{ACMET}_1}$ for the Punishment dependent variable is 1.796.} and the 95\% confidence intervals were computed via the nonparametric percentile bootstrap.
-As can be seen, the $\frac{\widehat{ACME}_2}{\widehat{ACME}_1}$ estimates are statistically (and substantively) distinguishable from $1$ for both dependent variables.
+As can be seen, the estimates of the ratio of mediation effects, $\frac{\widehat{ACME}_2}{\widehat{ACME}_1}$, are statistically (and substantively) distinguishable from $1$ for both dependent variables.
 These estimates can be interpreted as meaning that the effect on Disapproval (Punishment) mediated via Perceived Immorality is about 56\% (83\%) larger for the legal treatment than for the informal treatment.
-In contrast, the $\left( \frac{\widehat{ACME}_2}{\widehat{ATE}_2} \right) / \left( \frac{\widehat{ACME}_1}{\widehat{ATE}_1} \right)$ estimates are not statistically distinguishable from $1$ for either dependent variable.
-This means that while Perceived Immorality transmitted a larger effect for the legal treatment than the informal treatment, it did not necessarily constitute a larger proportion of the overall ATE for the legal treatment compared to the informal treatment.
+In contrast, the estimates of the ratio of proportions mediated, $\left( \frac{\widehat{ACME}_2}{\widehat{ATE}_2} \right) / \left( \frac{\widehat{ACME}_1}{\widehat{ATE}_1} \right)$, are not statistically distinguishable from $1$ for either dependent variable.
+This means that while Perceived Immorality transmitted a larger effect for the legal treatment than the informal treatment, it did not necessarily constitute a larger proportion of the overall ATE for the legal treatment.